zanadoman/wizard_engine/README.md

 ## How to load Assets?

-Use Assets inner class of your Engine instance. \
+Use the Assets inner class of your Engine instance. \
 The load functions will return the ID of the loaded stuff, \
 and it is your responsibility to store them in integer variables.